Updated June 30, 2026.

 Newboro

-Newboro will celebrate Canada Day at the Newboro Community Hall (15 Drummond Street), from 5:30pm to 9:30pm.
-The fun will include a parade, live music, a petting zoo, a magician, hot dogs and birthday cake.
+Newboro will celebrate Canada Day at the Newboro Community Hall (15 Drummond Street), from 4pm to 7pm.
+The fun will include a parade, live music, a petting zoo, birthday cake and a barbecue.

 Kingston

-There will be a lot to enjoy in Kingston on July 1 in multiple locations, including a rock-climbing wall, a yo-yo show, bouncy castles, magic shows, live music and a beer garden.
+There will be a lot to enjoy in Kingston on July 1 in multiple locations, including an Indigenous welcome, a rock-climbing wall, bouncy castles, magic shows, live music, dance workshops, food vendors and a beer garden.
 Fireworks at Confederation Park at 10pm.

 Brockville